Lake Palomas: Climate

 The present-day climate of the Lake Palomas area is cold in winter and hot in summer.
 Precipitation totals about 300 mm, with high elevation areas reaching twice to thrice as much as lowland.
 Precipitation falls mostly in summer; the winter precipitation is controlled by the El Nino-Southern Oscillation.

 Lake levels at Lake Palomas were controlled by the position of the polar jet stream, which could drive storm systems into the region when it was positioned farther south.
 The increased cloud cover and lower temperatures reduced evaporation and the storms added precipitation to the basin, causing lake levels to increase.
 The North American Monsoon on the other hand does not appear to have played a major role in the lake history, seeing as lake levels of Lake Palomas are correlated to lake levels in basins such as Silver Lake that are not monsoonally influenced.

 Biology

 Lake Palomas contained populations of bivalves and gastropods.
 Among the genera found in its deposits are Physa, Planorbella, Pyganodon and Succinea.
+The Rio Grande sucker spread through the Mimbres watershed.

 The large size of Lake Palomas and its subsequent fragmentation had strong effects on the development of animal species inhabiting its basin, forming isolated clades.
-The beautiful shiner, largemouth shiner and red shiner exist within the catchment of Lake Palomas and may have developed from a common ancestor that lived in the lake and its catchment.
+Cyprinodon pisteri, beautiful shiner, largemouth shiner and red shiner exist within the catchment of Lake Palomas and may have developed from a common ancestor that lived in the lake and its catchment.
 The fragmentation of Lake Palomas would have triggered the split into various species.